Evsei Agron: Criminal career

 Through his powerful Mafia and political connections, Agron ascended blue-collar crime rackets and expanded into white-collar crime.
-In 1983, federal agents uncovered a multi-million dollar fraud perpetuated jointly by Agron and Wilson relating to the skimming of profits from the Dunes hotel and casino in Las Vegas, which was owned by Morris Shenker.
+In 1983, federal agents uncovered a multi-million dollar fraud perpetrated jointly by Agron and Wilson relating to the skimming of profits from the Dunes hotel and casino in Las Vegas, which was owned by Morris Shenker.
 Shenker arranged for Agron and a dozen of his underlings to visit the Dunes on all-expense-paid trips, during which the Russian mafiosi were each given lines of credit of up to $50,000.
 Rather than gamble the money, however, they instead turned their chips over to Wilson, who later cashed the chips in.
 With the markers never repaid, the Russians helped defraud the Dunes of more than $1 million over a period of several months.

 Agron also organized a motor fuel racket which would earn millions, if not billions, through fuel tax fraud.
 This type of fraud, which involved selling tax-free home heating oil as diesel fuel, eventually cost the state of New Jersey alone an estimated $1 billion annually in lost tax revenues.
 Other mobsters closed in on the fuel racket, and a rival organization began expanding its own criminal operations under Boris Goldberg, who, in 1989, would be charged under the Racketeer Influenced and Corrupt Organizations Act (RICO) for drug trafficking, armed robbery, extortion, arms dealing and attempted murder.

 In January 1984, Agron survived a second assassination attempt when he was shot twice in the face and neck as he ascended a gentle slope from the garage in the basement of his home on 100 Ocean Parkway in Brooklyn.
 He was operated on at Coney Island Hospital by Dr. Larissa Blinkin, who was unable to remove the bullets lodged in Agron's body but did save his life.
 Agron was left paralyzed on one side of his face.
 The shooting was planned by the Goldberg gang.
 Agron again refused to identify his assailant.

 Agron died after being shot twice in the head outside his Brooklyn apartment in May 1985, at the age of 53.
 He was succeeded by Marat Balagula as leader of the Russian mob in the United States.
 In 2018, Heather Digby Parton wrote in Salon that "[Balagula] was suspected of killing Agron".